Color, 1983, 89 mins. 53 secs. Directed by Paul Nicholas

-A longtime under-the-radar video staple since the VHS days (often under the title Daughter of Death), this film was recycled from ancient tape masters on a string of PD and bootleg DVD labels but makes its official debut from Code Red with a fresh HD transfer from the interpositive.
+A longtime under-the-radar video staple since the VHS days (often under the title Daughter of Death), this film was recycled from ancient tape masters on a string of PD and bootleg DVD labels but made its official debut from Code Red with a fresh transfer from the interpositive in 2011.
 The film itself suffers from some obvious flaws, mainly a film stock that clearly can't adapt to some of the low lighting in a few scenes, but overall it looks quite nice and clean, certainly blowing away any version before it.
 The opening and closing titles are windowboxed, while the film itself unspools at 1.78:1 and seems accurately composed.